Finite-Sample Analysis For Decentralized Batch Multi-Agent Reinforcement Learning With Networked Agents: Theoretical Results

-The {concentrability coefficient} measures the similarity between $\nu$ and the distribution of the future states of the networked M-MDP (or zero-sum Markov game) when starting from $\mu$.
-The boundedness of the {concentrability coefficient} can be interpreted as the controllability of the underlying system, and holds in a great class of regular MDPs and Markov games.
-See more interpretations on {concentrability coefficients} in \cite{munos2008finite,perolat2015approximate,chen2019information}.
+The {concentrability coefficient} measures the similarity between $\nu$ and the distribution of the future states of the M-MDP (or zero-sum Markov game) with networked agents when starting from $\mu$.
+The boundedness of the coefficient can be interpreted as the controllability of the underlying system, and holds in many regular Markov games.
+It essentially means that the distribution of the sampled data has a good coverage over the states, leading to a valid change of measure from the distribution induced by the sampled data to some fixed performance evaluation distribution $\mu$.
+More interpretations on this quantity can be found in \cite{munos2008finite,perolat2015approximate,chen2019information}.

 As mentioned in \S \ref{subsec:algorithms_collab}, in practice, at iteration $k$ of Algorithm \ref{algo:fit_Q_Collab}, with a finite number of iterations of the decentralized optimization algorithm, the output $\tilde Q^i_k$ is different from the exact minimizer of \eqref{equ:fitted_least_squares}.
 Such mismatches between the output of the decentralized optimization algorithm and the exact solution to the fitting problem \eqref{equ:fitted_least_squares_2} also exist in Algorithm \ref{algo:fit_Q_Compet}.
 Thus, we make the following assumption on this one-step computation error in both cases.